okhosting/awesome-communication/README.md

 * [Rasa Talk](https://github.com/jackdh/RasaTalk) - GUI supported open-source chatbot framework built over Rasa.

-* [UVdesk](https://www.uvdesk.com/en/) - UVdesk offers SaaS-based and Open Source helpdesk solution to easier the overall support process to deliver best customer service.

-* [OpenDialog](https://www.opendialog.ai/) - OpenDialog - open source conversational AI.
-It powers enterprise scale chatbots on channels like web chat, Facebook Messenger and Amazon Alexa.

-* [Ana](https://www.ana.chat/) - Ana is FREE for Personal and Commercial use.
-With the Ana Studio, Server, Simulator and SDK your development time is cut from days to hours.
-There is no reason not to try it out!.

-* [E.D.D.I](https://www.eddi.labs.ai/) - A Scalable Open Source Chatbot Platform.
-Create your own Enterprise-Ready Chatbot with a wide range of features such as In-Memory NLP, Behavior Rules, API Connector and Templating.

-* [Tiledesk](https://www.tiledesk.com/) - AI-powered Live Chat.
-The Live Chat for Web and Mobile Support with integrated Bot

-* [Bot Libre](https://www.botlibre.com/) - Bot Libre is a free open source platform for artificial intelligence, chatbots, live chat, and more.

 * [ChatterBot](https://chatterbot.readthedocs.io/en/stable/) - ChatterBot is a Python library that makes it easy to generate automated responses to a user’s input.

 * [BotMan](https://botman.io/) - The PHP Framework for Chatbot Development.